kaitai-io/kaitai_struct_tests/README.md

 * `ci-$LANGUAGE` also runs all tests for a particular `$LANGUAGE`, but logs all output into designated log file instead (mostly useful for aggregation within a CI system afterwards).
-* `ci-all`
-  * runs tests for all languages (usually by executing `ci-$LANGUAGE`)
-  * aggregates all testing results into single nice HTML page by running `aggregate/aggregate` result aggregation & formatting script

 Obviously, these scripts require Kaitai Struct compiler and language-specific runtime modules.
 They are normally located in